JulienOrain/documentation/cobra-md/reliably_slo_init.md

 Initialise the reliably manifest.

-The manifest describes the operational contraints of the application, as well as some metadata about the app that allows users to reach out and communicate with the maintainer.
+The manifest describes the operational constraints of the application, as well as some metadata about the app that allows users to reach out and communicate with the maintainer.